Aryan20/Logomenu/README.md

 Quick access menu for the GNOME panel with options that help ease the workflow for newcomers and power users alike.

+Similar to the Apple Menu found on MacOS.

+Join the Discord for the latest news and releases: https://discord.gg/hfARC5dF

-Options include:
+# Options include:

 -About My System (opens a submenu in System Settings that shows info about your computer.)

 -System Settings

--Software Center
+-Software Center (defaults to `gnome-software`)

 -Activities (this menu does replace the Activities button, but this option does leave that functionality easily accessible.)

--Force Quit App (run this and select the app you want to kill.)
+-Force Quit App (run this and select the app you want to kill.
+Requires `xkill` )

--Terminal (defaults to gnome-terminal)
+-Terminal (defaults to `gnome-terminal`)

 -Extensions (Quick access to all of your GNOME Extensions.
 Requires `gnome-extensions-app`)

-fork of [Big Sur Menu by fausto](https://extensions.gnome.org/extension/3703/big-sur-menu/) Compatible with and tested on GNOME 40.
+fork of [Big Sur Menu by fausto](https://extensions.gnome.org/extension/3703/big-sur-menu/)

+Compatible with and tested on GNOME 40.
 Should work on older versions.

-Join the Discord for the latest news and releases: https://discord.gg/hfARC5dF

-### Dependencies:

-* `xkill` required for Force Quit App
-*  `gnome-extensions-app` required for Extensions.

 # Installation